keni2002/keni2002/README.md

 Hi, I am [@kenilee](https://github.com/keni2002). 👋 I am the [CEO](https://yerbisuniverses.org) of [@YerbisUniverses](https://github.com/ufuishguifhi) and I love creating software that makes life easier for others.
 My journey into technology began in high school, when I asked an old teacher what software was made of.

 🚀 In 2016, I founded Yerbis Universes, Inc. A company dedicated to producing software and other services related to information and communications technologies.
-As long as they were in harmony with nature and the universe
+As long as they were in harmony with nature and the universe.

 ## Public Speaking